lynnfaraday/aresmush.com/_root/tutorials/code/local-setup.md

 You can run the `bin/configure` script in the aresmush directory to set up the game's basic settings.
 Use 'localhost' for the host name.

-> **Note:** This is a unix-style shell script, and will work best on Linux or Mac operating systems.
+> <i class="fa fa-exclamation-triangle"></i> **Note:** This is a unix-style shell script, and will work best on Linux or Mac operating systems.
 On Windows, you can copy/paste the commands from the file into a batch file, or just run them manually.

 ## Running the Game